lab2023/lab2023.com/source/posts/2014-05-09-life-saving-commands-nohup-and-disown.md

 * you have to close the terminal,
 * but you forgot to use <code>nohup</code>

 It's bad for you, but wait!
 There's <code>disown</code> suitable for you.
-Ypu can use it.
+You can use it.

 Let's run our command: